 Family concerts are well represented and my favourite is the Wallace and Gromit prom entitled Musical Marvels!
 There are many events for famillies including sessions held at the Royal College of Music where children are encouraged to bring instruments and join in.

-Jazz and World music are given a glance too; The National Youth Jazz Orchestra will perform and the BBC World Routes Academy presents two leading accordionists from Colombia playing traditional and modern Latin American sounds.
+Jazz and World music are given more than a glance, too; The National Youth Jazz Orchestra will perform and the BBC World Routes Academy presents two leading accordionists from Colombia playing traditional and modern Latin American sounds.
 The Kronos Quartet have a late night prom featuring folk inspired music by Omar Souleyman, Sofia Gubaidulina, Ben Johnston, and Aleksandra Vrebalov.

 My highlights include the complete cycle of Beethoven Symphonies performed by the West-Eastern Divan Orchestra conducted by Daniel Barenboim.
 Many of the chamber concerts in Cadogan Hall look interesting; I am hoping to attend the Art of Fugue by J.S.Bach arranged and performed by harpsichordist Mahan Esfahani and the Academy of Ancient Music.
 Violinist Nicola Benedetti performs a chamber concert with friends including works by Brahms, Bach and Korngold, she also plays at the Last Night of the Proms.
 Flamboyant organist, Cameron Carpenter plays programmes of J.S.
 Bach on the RAH’s magnificent organ but the pick of the chamber concerts for me has to be Alice Coote’s wonderful programme of French songs with Julius Drake accompanying.
 Alice makes three appearances at the proms this year.